champions4change361-dotcom/champions-for-change/replit.md

 Preferred communication style: Simple, everyday language.
 Mission-focused: Platform serves Champions for Change nonprofit to fund student trips and educational opportunities for underprivileged youth.
 Branding: Green and blue color scheme from Champions for Change logo, emphasis on educational impact and coach-built heritage.
-Domain Strategy: Primary domain championsforchange.net transfer code received from Jersey Watch (%eRUvQT-jvI0Q4oQ{386).
-Domain will be hosted on Replit.
-All existing business cards and QR codes should redirect seamlessly to the new Replit-hosted tournament platform.
+Domain Strategy: Primary domain www.championsforchange.net DEPLOYED on Replit (verification in progress).
+Transfer code from Jersey Watch (%eRUvQT-jvI0Q4oQ{386).
+All existing business cards and QR codes will redirect seamlessly to the Replit-hosted tournament platform.
 Transparency Policy: Absolute commitment to honest marketing - no fake reviews, testimonials, or misleading claims.
 Platform will earn authentic reviews through real user experiences.
 Competitive Strategy: Mission-driven advantage - "Let them copy, they'll always be behind and can't replicate the authentic educational mission."
 Enterprise Equality Philosophy: All organizations receive the same enterprise-level capabilities regardless of size or budget.
 Pricing differentiated by volume limits and support level, never by feature quality.
 Small districts get identical enterprise features as large districts.
 Small businesses get identical enterprise features as large corporations.